ResilientEcosystem/blog/_posts/2023-02-12-GettingStartedOnUtxo.md

 excerpt: Using UTXO on NexRes.
 ---

-## Create Wallet
+## Create a Wallet

-Begining using UTXO transactions on NexRes, we need to create a wallet by generating a private key, a public key, and an address corresponding to your wallet.
+Beginning using UTXO transactions on NexRes, we need to create a wallet by generating a private key, a public key, and an address corresponding to your wallet.
 Wallet addresses are encoded by bech32 which is also used for Bitcoin.